-A good navigation style offers a fast and clear path for users to finish their tasks.
-In SAP Fiori for iOS, we support both hierarchical and flat navigation styles.
+A proper navigation style offers a fast and clear path for users to finish their tasks.
 When designing an app, the first step should always be to evaluate the content structure of the app, and to then select the navigation style that will provide the clearest and most efficient user experience.

-Flat navigation is good for apps that are based around multiple content categories.
+Flat navigation is suitable for apps that are based around multiple content categories.
 A tab bar is used in flat navigation, with each tab representing one content category.
-An optional search tab can be used to provide a global search.
+An optional search tab can be used to enable a global search feature.
 Inside each tab, the user can drill down in a step-by-step fashion to access increasingly detailed content.

 In most cases, it’s recommended for you to place profile and settings on the right side of the navigation bar and ensure it’s accessible in each tab.
 If the profile is frequently viewed by the user, for example, checking the progress, the profile may be in its own tab.
 To read more, see Profile & Settings.